roytang/blog/content/post/2018/11/larger-audience-more-careful-words.md

 ---
-categories:
+categories: []
-- Just Another Day
 date: 2018-11-13 03:06:26
 publishdate: 2018-11-13 03:06:26
 tags:
 - communication
-title: "The larger the audience, the more careful you have to be with your words"
+title: The larger the audience, the more careful you have to be with your words
 ---

 The larger the audience, the more careful you have to be with your words.